hpi-swa-teaching/Liquid/packages/Liquid-Core.package/LQDuplicateDetector.class/README.md

-LQDuplicate detector detects duplicates in a collection of answers and marks them.
+LQDuplicate detector detects duplicate answers in a collection of choices and marks them.

-LQDuplicateDetector is a singleton.
-It is responsible for marking duplicates in an answer list given to it as collection and returning it as text with the duplicates marked.
+It is responsible for marking duplicates in an choice list given to it as collection of LQChoices and returning it as text with the duplicates marked.

-It has no instances or inctance variables.